 DIPLOMACY: A disc in a slot represents a player's emissary who will follow a commodity or goods of that player, which is supplied to a ship of the same "country" as the diplomacy slot.
 The player may add that disc on their turn to a ship, or when the ship sets sails (even in late shipping) if the player has any cube or commodity on the corresponding ship.
 When the ship sets sails, the disc moves to the foreign market.
 At the end of the game a disc on the foreign market will be worth 1 additional victory point.

-Emissary: The player moves the disc on a Brunei ship.
 Emissary: The player moves the disc on a Korean ship.
-Emissary: The player moves the disc on a Japanese ship.